Let’s celebrate by planning a fall family getaway.

 FLY TO THE PLACE OF YOUR DREAMS AND STAY

+Insurance is important for road trips as well.
 Rental car insurance can be confusing, complicated, and costly.
 While many people consider skipping optional rental car insurance, it can be a risky decision.
 In most cases, you don’t need all the different kinds of car insurance that the rental company offers.
 However, there’s one type of insurance you should get: a collision damage waiver, which covers costs associated with rental car damage or theft.
 It’s smart to buy a collision damage waiver before renting a car because you can save money and avoid upsells.
 The Rental Car Damage Protector from Allianz Global Assistance provides primary coverage for covered collision, loss, and damage up to $40,000, along with 24-hour emergency assistance.
-For only $9 per calendar day (cost for FL residents $7 per calendar day), you can be covered, and won’t ever have to worry about using your personal car insurance company.
+For less than $10 a day, you can be covered, and won’t ever have to worry about using your personal car insurance company.

 TAKE A ROAD TRIP SOMEWHERE YOU HAVE NEVER BEEN

 Through mid-December, see humpback whales, blue whales, dolphins and killer whales in Monterey Bay.
-While the famous aquarium continues its wonderful online programming, several marine sightseeing boats are operating with social distancing guidelines.
-Newport Beach and Depoe Bay, Oregon are other west coast destinations for whale-watching year round.
+Fortunately, the famous Monterey Bay Aquarium has reopened safely (reservations and masks required) and several marine sightseeing boats are operating with social distancing guidelines.
+Newport Beach and Depoe Bay, Oregon are other west coast destinations for whale-watching year-round.

-On the East Coast, Bar Harbor, Myrtle Beach and Cape May in New Jersey feature whale-watching cruises in fall.
-Another favorite: 1.5 million visitors annually head out to see humpbacks, finbacks, minke and pilot whales plus the critically endangered right whales in the Stellwagen Bank National Marine Sanctuary.
+On the East Coast, the ports of Bar Harbor, Maine; Myrtle Beach, North Carolina and Cape May, New Jersey feature whale-watching cruises in fall.
+A New England favorite: 1.5 million visitors annually head out to see humpbacks, finbacks, minke and pilot whales plus the critically endangered right whales in the Stellwagen Bank National Marine Sanctuary.
 Join them on a New England Aquarium Whale Watch from Boston before the cold weather sets in.